 One unit.
 This course examines the structure and functioning of contemporary American society and specifically emphasizes selected social problems associated with the changing values of the society.
 Offered fall and spring semesters.

 One unit.
 An examination of the forms and functions of courtship and marriage patterns in relationship to individual and social needs.
 Analysis of sex-related roles and the changing patterns of these roles in marriage and courtship.
-Offered fall semester.
+Offered summer semester.

 One unit.
 This course will focus on the individual selves each of us believe we have and how it is we have come to have them.
 What role has language played in structuring our perceptions of external and internal reality?
 How have our belief systems shaped our perception?
 What role does memory have in identity construction?
 What is sanity?
 How much do social conventions and social institutions determine our identity?
 What is the relationship between emotions, society, & identity?
 What does it mean to live in a ‘postmodern' society where the concept of `objective truth'-and ensuing norms structuring morality-are called into question?
-Offered spring semester.
+Offered as required.

 One unit.
 This course studies the development, structure and practice of our criminal justice system, including criminal law, law enforcement, courts and corrections.
 Offered fall and spring semesters.